Farm Aid Board

 Matt is Farm Aid’s Online Marketing Director.
 He spends his time making sure everything on our website is updated, sharing Farm Aid videos, and updating our fans on social media with details on Farm Aid’s latest efforts to get good food from family farms to plates across America.
 In his spare time, he loves skiing, biking, walking his dog, digging around for new music, and traveling the world through his cookbooks.

 Caroline is Farm Aid’s Development Manager.
-She’s been a part of the Farm Aid staff for seven years, serving in various roles, and is currently enjoying the opportunity to connect with Farm Aid’s donor around the country and collaborate with staff on ways to engage with supporters year-round.
+She’s been a part of the Farm Aid staff since 2010, serving in various roles, and is currently enjoying the opportunity to connect with Farm Aid’s donor around the country and collaborate with staff on ways to engage with supporters year-round.
 She finds inspiration in learning why folks feel Farm Aid’s mission is so important and loves to share updates about our work.
 Away from her desk, Caroline enjoys exploring the outdoors, discovering new music, traveling as often as possible and eating her way through Boston’s restaurant and farmers’ market scenes!

-Jessica is Farm Aid’s Online Communications Specialist.
+Jessica is Farm Aid’s Online Communications and Marketing Manager.
 She works with web and social media platforms to amplify Farm Aid’s work and expand its online engagement.
 She studied agriculture and food policy at Tufts University, and has reported on these topics for public radio shows and various written publications.
 Jessica grew up in Ohio, lived in New York City for almost a decade, and now lives and gardens in Somerville with her husband and new baby!

 Don is Farm Aid’s Office Manager, supporting the daily administrative functions of the organization.
 He joined Farm Aid after working in higher education for four years and is excited to be part of an organization that serves such an important community.
 He feels especially fortunate that the group’s mission involves one of his biggest passions outside of work – music!
 When he’s not in the office, Don also enjoys the outdoors and traveling.